jamesarems/nxone/README.md

  And follow the instructions.

-# Limitation
+# Limitation and Feature requirements

-* Please submit in bug reports.
-Currently no limitations.
+* Please share your feedback and feature request's through Issue's.